sherwino/myPortfolio/README.md

 ### Readme

-The .md along with the site is going to be posted on github pages, and it is going to be automatically styled using Jekyll
+The .md files and the basic html site is going to be posted on github pages, and it is going to be automatically styled using Jekyll

 You can use the [editor on GitHub](https://github.com/sherwino/myPortfolio/edit/master/README.md) to maintain and preview the content for your website in Markdown files.